-Further, competitors with substantially greater operations and resources than we have may be less affected by economic disruption and uncertainty, including in connection with the COVID-19 pandemic than we are.
-In connection with the pandemic, we have, at times in the past, restricted employee travel, cancelled certain events with consumers, customers or partners, imposed operational safeguards at Egg Central Station and limited access to our headquarters.
-Any significant disruption resulting from these types of actions on a large scale or over a prolonged period of time could cause significant delays and disruption to our business until we would be able to resume normal business operations or shift to other third-party vendors, negatively affecting our revenue and other financial results.
+Further, competitors with substantially greater operations and resources than we have may be less affected by the ongoing COVID-19 pandemic than we are.
+In connection with the pandemic, we have, at times, restricted employee travel, cancelled certain events with consumers, customers or partners, imposed operational safeguards at Egg Central Station and limited access to our headquarters.
+Although we are monitoring the situation, we cannot predict the ultimate extent to which the pandemic may disrupt our operations or if we are required to implement other changes, such as closure of our egg processing facility.
+Any significant disruption resulting from this or similar events on a large scale or over a prolonged period of time could cause significant delays and disruption to our business until we would be able to resume normal business operations or shift to other third-party vendors, negatively affecting our revenue and other financial results.
 A prolonged disruption of our business could also damage our reputation.